 What is Action Learning?

 Action Learning is a process that involves a small group working on real problems, taking action and learning as individuals, as a team, and as an organisation.
 It helps them to develop creative, flexible and successful strategies to tackle problems.
+It requires the participants to act to learn, and learn to act.

 Action Learning is a well-known and renowned corporate strategy method that produces better insights and dramatically improves decision-making processes.